Vauxhall and I: Release

 Vauxhall and I was a success in the United States, making the top 20.
 It was also Morrissey's second solo album to reach the top of the charts in Britain, the first being Viva Hate.

 The lead single off the album, "The More You Ignore Me, the Closer I Get", became the only song by Morrissey or the Smiths to achieve chart success in the United States, where it reached number 46 on the Billboard Hot 100 and number 1 on the Modern Rock Tracks chart.
 In the United Kingdom, the song hit number 8 on the UK Singles Chart and was the only single by Morrissey to reach the top ten during the 1990s.

 Reception

 Q listed Vauxhall and I as one of the top ten albums of 1994.
 In February 2006, the same magazine voted it at number 89 on its list of the best albums ever.

+In a three out of four star review, Lorraine Ali of the Los Angeles Times wrote that "Morrissey’s poetic, frank lyrics and cultured, despairing croons seem less inhibited than in his previous solo works."

+In a retrospective review from 2014, Jason Heller of Pitchfork wrote that "besides being one of Morrissey’s most vital solo albums, Vauxhall and I is also his first truly mature one, and flaws and all, it’s as essential—and as perversely alive—as ever."

+In a list published in 2014, the NME named Vauxhall and I as Morrissey's best solo album.